mario-to-lowercase/MicroDoc/pages/contributing.md

 2. **Create a Pull Request**

-   Go to the original Microblog repository on GitHub and click "New Pull Request".
+   Go to the original MicroDoc repository on GitHub and click "New Pull Request".
 Select "compare across forks" and choose your fork and branch.

 3. **Fill in the Pull Request Template**